California pipeline may have been hooked by ship's anchor

 HUNTINGTON BEACH, Calif.
-(AP) — The pipeline that leaked tens of thousands of gallons of oil into the water off Southern California may have been caught by a ship’s anchor and torn as it was apparently dragged along the ocean floor, authorities said Tuesday.
+(AP) — The pipeline that leaked tens of thousands of gallons of oil into the water off Southern California was split open and apparently dragged more than 100 feet along the ocean floor, possibly by a ship’s anchor, officials said Tuesday.

+The segment of the pipe that was dragged was three-quarters of a mile (1.2 kilometers) long, and the gash was over a foot (30 centimeters) wide, the Coast Guard said.

-Federal transportation investigators said preliminary reports suggest the failure may have been “caused by an anchor that hooked the pipeline, causing a partial tear.”
+Preliminary reports suggest the failure may have been “caused by an anchor that hooked the pipeline, causing a partial tear,” federal transportation investigators said.

-The break in the line occurred about 5 miles offshore at a depth of about 98 feet (30 meters) beneath the surface, the investigators said, again citing preliminary findings.
-Those findings were included in a Tuesday order from the Department of Transportation’s Pipeline and Hazardous Materials Safety Administration.
-The order blocks the company from restarting the pipeline until it carries out extensive inspections and testing to make sure the line is sound.
+The break in the line occurred about 5 miles offshore at a depth of about 98 feet (30 meters) beneath the surface, the investigators said.
+Those findings were included in an order from the Department of Transportation that blocks the company that operates the pipeline from restarting it without extensive inspections and testing.

 The order did not identify the source of the investigators’ information, and agency officials did not immediately respond to a request for further comment.